 Understanding United States Steel's Unusual Options Activity

-United States Steel (NYSE:X) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $21.82 following the option alert.
+United States Steel (NYSE:X) shares experienced unusual options activity on Thursday.
+The stock price moved down to $22.57 following the option alert.

 - Sentiment: BULLISH